-Learn how Discord is organized, how doctor sessions work, what the participation rules are, and why your profile matters.
+How Discord is set up, how physician Q&A works, the rules, and why your profile matters.

 What this page answers

 This is a peer-support space, not a clinical one.
-The simplest way to keep it safe for everyone — including yourself — is to participate under a nickname and to keep identifying or sensitive medical information private.
+The simplest way to keep it safe for everyone — including yourself — is to participate under a nickname and to keep personal medical details private.

-Pick a handle that isn't tied to your real name, employer, or social profiles.
-You don't need to disclose your real identity to participate fully.
+Pick a nickname that isn't tied to your real name, employer, or social profiles.
+You don't need to share who you are to participate fully.

-Avoid sharing lab reports, prescriptions, scans, diagnoses tied to your real identity, or any document with personal details.
+Don't share lab reports, prescriptions, scans, or any documents with your name or personal details on them.
 Talk about patterns and experiences, not records.

-Join the Discord server and keep this cabinet open as your reference point.
+Join the Discord server and keep this page bookmarked as your reference.

-Read the channel guide below so you know where each type of conversation belongs.
+Read the channel guide below so you know where things go.

 Read the participation rules so the space stays useful and safe for everyone.

-Complete your profile so your context does not need to be re-explained every time.
+Complete your profile so you don't have to re-explain your situation every time.

 Discord is intentionally structured.
 The goal is to make the right conversation easier to find and easier to trust.